 Out of our combined vision for Santa Monica will come a master plan – that marries density, open space, infrastructure – incorporating commerce and culture, traffic and housing, coastal frontage and the wealth of city-owned properties (Bergamot, Civic Center, BBB yard, Airport, Memorial Park, 4th & Arizona, boulevard medians, etc.).
 Not piecemeal planning which is our city’s current direction.

 Is it too late to solve the problem of governance or stem the erosion and restore our city’s charm?
-As I turn the corner, stepping over bird scooters and around silly blue bus seats, I pass individuals asleep on sidewalks in front of vacant storefronts.
+As I turn the corner, stepping over scooters and around silly blue bus seats, I pass individuals asleep on sidewalks in front of vacant storefronts.
 Truly sad snapshots of a once beautiful beachfront city.
-At this point in time, we’re in the hands of a single superior court judge – let us pray!

 In pending chaos, will we retreat to our couches, TV screens, computer screens, and smartphones to have virtual experiences rather than enjoying real civic and cultural life in our beachfront town.
 Meanwhile, I still can’t find my way home, but remaining lost is not an option.

-Thane Roberts AIA, Architect, Robert H. Taylor AIA, Ron Goldman FAIA, Architect, Dan Jansenson, Architect, Building and Fire-Life Safety Commission, Samuel Tolkin Architect, Mario Fonda-Bonardi, AIA, Planning Commissioner, Phil Brock, Santa Monica Arts Commission.
-For previous articles see www.santamonicaarch.wordpress.com/writings.
+Thane Roberts, Architect, Robert H. Taylor AIA, Ron Goldman FAIA, Architect, Dan Jansenson, Architect & Building and Fire-Life Safety Commission, Samuel Tolkin Architect & Planning Commissioner, Mario Fonda-Bonardi AIA & Planning Commissioner, Marc Verville M.B.A, CPA (Inactive), Michael Jolly, AIR-CRE.